sanupkr/alpha-grep-tha/README.md

 Data from csv is presented in a tabular format with pagination and sorting functionality

 User can choose to add a new csv and visualize its content under same sub folder

+Steps to run application:-

+1. `npm i` to install dependencies

+2. `npm run dev` to run in local dev environment